 Before taking this at face value, however, it’s important to note what is actually being stated.
 The above resource was written in 1885 (over 100 years ago), and that was 20 exposures until the consumer would “buy” the product or service.
 Today, it will take about 20 exposures just to “be aware” of the product, service or cause (an important concept for your school as a non-profit organization) and possibly create a slight shift toward openness relative to hearing more about the product, service or cause.

 Of course, since “Experience Branding” is the rule of the day (that is, perception is formed by the experience of the product, service or cause by the consumer, and the shared experience within the marketplace creates the brand), that “20” number is an average.
 It could take over 100…or it might only take just 1.
 Those that take just 1 exposure have mastered “The ‘Whoa’ Factor.”
-That’s the kind of thing that happens when you hear about a Tesla.
+That’s the kind of thing that happened when Tesla started building cars.

 Therefore, because you have to increase the amount of “reps” you message gets in the market, you have to rely on your “raving fans” to be the “fifth element” in your marketing mix, sharing their enthusiasm not only in the marketplace through word of mouth advertising, but also by posting it on social media networks.
 Further, this construct takes into consideration the “Voice of the Customer,” which is stronger and more effective than any of the other four constructs within your marketing mix.